snuq/VSEQF/Readme.md

 * Ripple insert (opposite of ripple pop).
 Not entirely sure how to code this yet, but I want it!

 * Copy/paste wrapper that will copy sequence animation data.

-* Export to EDL format that Reaper can read.